huggingface/hub-docs/docs/hub/spaces.md

 * [`datasets`](https://github.com/huggingface/datasets) allows you to fetch or display datasets from inside your app easily.

 Each Spaces environment is limited to 16GB RAM and 8 CPU cores.
-Organization [subscribers](https://huggingface.co/pricing) (Lab, Startup, and Enterprise) can access Spaces with one T4 GPU on a case-by-case basis.
-Please email us at **website at huggingface.co** or let us know on [Twitter](https://twitter.com/huggingface) if you need one.
+Individuals and Organization [subscribers](https://huggingface.co/pricing) (Lab, Startup, and Enterprise) can access Spaces with one T4 GPU on a case-by-case basis.
+Please email us at **website at huggingface.co**.

 ## Streamlit and Gradio